acch/XML-to-bootstrap/README.md

 ### Publishing

-...TBD... explain 'devmode' parameter and 'site.url','site.static.url' options. explain 'prod' grunt target.
+...TBD... explain `devmode` parameter and `site.url`,`site.static.url` options. explain `prod` grunt target.

 ### Custom Bootstrap theme

-...TBD... explain 'customvars.scss' and how it integrates into Bootstrap. note that
+...TBD... explain `customvars.scss` and how it integrates into Bootstrap. note that users need to build their own Docker image to leverage custom Bootstrap themes.

 ## Development and extension